cmaneu/XamarinUniversity/README.md

 If you have any issue with installation, let us know at <training@xamarin.com> and we'll setup a session with a trainer to get it resolved.

+# Classes

+## Class Catalog

+You can find the current Class Catalog [here](https://github.com/xamarin/XamarinUniversity/blob/master/ClassCatalog.md).
+Check this often, we'll be adding many more.

-# Signing up for Classes
+## Signing up for Classes

 The class schedule can be found at [university.xamarin.com/classes](http://xamarin.trainingrocket.com/classes).
 We'll be posting the schedule week by week, and adding new classes all the time, so check back often for class updates.
 Please note that there are a lot of other links on that site, but none of them are relevant to Xamarin University.
 You will find all the updated content and information here.